Floor After care & How-To Guide

 Routine Cleaning

-1. Dust mop or vacuum to remove grit.
+• Dust mop with a microfibre or vacuum to remove dry soils and grit.

-2. Dilute a neutral stone/tile cleaner per label and damp mop.
+• Dilute a neutral stone / tile cleaner as per the label and damp mop.

 Sealing & Stain Resistance